The World’s Largest Cruise Ship Compared to Famous Places

 Anyone who has been to Disney World has no doubt come away with a new appreciation of its size after a full day of walking in the Florida heat and humidity.

-Well, the Oasis-class ships can hold its own versus Disney World.
+Well, Icon of the Seas can hold its own versus Disney World.
 In fact, if you were to lay one of these ships at the entrance gates of the Magic Kingdom, it would reach all the way past Cinderella’s Castle.
 That’s big.

 Rose Bowl Stadium

 If you’re a college football fan, then you know the Rose Bowl is arguably the most famous stadium in the country.
-It’s hosted famous concerts, Super Bowls, and the annual Rose Bowl Game.
-And while most people are in awe of its size, the stadium is no match for the Oasis-class vessels.
+It has hosted famous concerts, Super Bowls, and the annual Rose Bowl Game.
+And while most people are in awe of its size, the stadium is no match for the Icon-class vessels.

 A regulation football field with endzones measures 120 yards, or 360 feet.
 That’s only about a third of the length of this ship.